CervinkaGroup/FrAMonC/README.md

 Whenever this dimer library is used, please do cite the associated research article:

-C. Cervinka, Introducing the coupled-clusters theory to the amorphous world of liquids and their thermodynamic simulations, J. Am.
-Chem.
-Soc., Under Consideration, 2025.
+C. Cervinka, Introducing the coupled-clusters theory to the amorphous world of liquids and their thermodynamic simulations, J. Chem.
+Theory Comput., 10.1021/acs.jctc.5c01214, 2025.